 * The sneak peek of ''Assassin's Creed Embers''.
 We see Ezio leading a peaceful life and his strong and loving relationship with his playful daughter.
 But hearing his constant coughing and short breaths as he walks, let alone his pained breathing as he runs frantically towards his daughter after he sees and mistakes Shao Jun as an enemy, it really hits home just how little time he really does have left.
 In the end, [[spoiler:after a heavy bout of chest pains and coughing, Ezio's last moment is to look at his own smiling wife and daughter before he passes away on a bench in the Piazza della Signoria... where his father and brothers had been executed almost fifty years before]].

 * In an otherwise throwaway line between Sequences, Subject 16 causes a brief HeroicBSOD for Desmond when telling him not to be late for "[[spoiler:Lucy's funeral]]!"
 Compounded when Shaun mentioned that [[spoiler:she had already been quietly buried in a little cemetery outside Rome]], and when told by Rebecca or Shaun that [[spoiler:she ''did'' have feelings for Desmond]].
+After TheReveal that this character is also TheMole and the reason for 16's condition, however, the sadness about this goes away.

 * Alta´r's memories, where we find out that his late life was less than perfect:

 ** The third one: While Alta´r had ventured east to deal with Genghis Khan, [[spoiler: Alta´r's youngest son]] was wrongfully executed and [[spoiler:told that his own father had ordered it]].
 Alta´r came back to Masyaf only to [[spoiler: be betrayed by his own brotherhood and lose Maria, when she put herself between him and one of Abbas' loyalists that Alta´r was using the Apple on, only for that loyalist to stab Maria in the back in his death throes]].
-It's even more heartbreaking if you've read the version of this event in ''The Secret Crusade'': [[spoiler:Someone close to Alta´r was wrongfully accused of the execution of Alta´r's son and when Alta´r confronts Abbas, he tosses him the head of that person -- Malik.
-Yes, [[EnsembleDarkhorse THAT]] Malik]].
+It's even more heartbreaking if you've read the version of this event in ''The Secret Crusade'': [[spoiler:Someone close to Alta´r was wrongfully accused of the execution of Alta´r's son and when Alta´r confronts Abbas, he tosses him the head of that person -- [[EnsembleDarkhorse Malik a-Sayf]].]]

 ** The sixth one: Where the now-[[spoiler:92-year-old]] Alta´r, having [[spoiler:dispersed the Order around the world and given Niccolo Polo both the Codex and the memory-encoded keys in the fifth memory]], shares one last goodbye and hug with [[spoiler:his own aged son Darim]] before [[spoiler:sealing himself and the Apple inside his library underneath Masyaf, essentially ''burying himself alive''... and ''then'' the game forces you to walk Alta´r through his last moments]].
 The bits of dialogue [[spoiler:Alta´r hears as he walks through the library]] especially hit home: